-An SPN is a circumscribed round or ovoid opacity surrounded by aerated lung, detected on routine chest X-ray, more often by chance rather than by choice.
-The discovery of a nodular lesion on chest radiography causes a great deal of concern.
+SPN is a circumscribed round or ovoid opacity surrounded by aerated lung, detected on routine chest X-ray, more often by chance rather than by choice.
+The discovery of a nodular lesion on chest radiography causes great.
 30% of bronchogenic carcinomas present as pulmonary nodules and are often asymptomatic.
-Two dependable radiographic findings, which exclude malignancy, are absence if increase in size over 12-24 months and presence of central, diffuse, stippled or concentric calcification which is rare in primary cancer of the lung, and if present is usually eccentric [6].
+Two dependable radiographic findings, which exclude malignancy are absence of increase in size over 12-24 months and presence of central, diffuse, stippled or concentric calcification which is rare in primary cancer of the lung, and if present is usually eccentric [6].

-The purpose of this study is to evaluate the usefulness of CT in the diagnosis and management of SPN with special emphasis on tissue differentiation and contrast enhancement, in addition to localization, study of morphology and detection of hidden lesions of mediastinum.
+The purpose of this study is to evaluate the usefulness of CT in the diagnosis and management of SPN with special emphasis on tissue differentiation and contrast enhancement, in addition to localization, study of morphology and detection of hidden lesions within the mediastinum.